 Level 7 components include the Course Book, the Course Companion book, Level 7 Favorite Classics Reader, Geography and Grammar Flashcards, and the Daily Checklist (same list used for Levels 5, 7, and 9).
 The Reader comes only as a printed book while other course components can be purchased as either PDF files or printed items.

 The layout is very similar to Level 5 including daily dictation sentences, ladders and poetry to be memorized, lessons from the Course Book, independent reading, and composition work.
-The length and number of lessons is very similar to Levels 5 and 6 as well.
+The length and number of lessons are also very similar to Levels 5 and 6.

 Geography covers Russia, Wales and the United Kingdom, Pennsylvania, regions and sub-regions of the U.S., and geography principles.
 It also reviews states and capitals learned in Level 5.